Banging Toolbox

 If you engage in longer, more demanding projects, then the consistency and up-time of corded heat guns will serve you better.

 Not needing batteries means that you can maintain a steady pace without needing to recharge.
-You can also crank the tool up to higher settings for tougher tasks without worrying about power consumption.
+You can crank the tool up to higher settings for tougher tasks without worrying about power consumption.

 Why cord length matter?